 Curious about therapy?

-Tidewater Counseling Services offers individual counseling services to clients 18 years of age and older.
+Tidewater Counseling Services offers individual and relationship counseling services to clients 18 years of age and older.
 I'm interested in learning about your mental health concerns and will tailor sessions to meet your unique and specific needs.

 I meet you where you are and work collaboratively to assist you in achieving your goals.
 It really takes courage to seek a more fulfilling and happier life and I congratulate you on taking this first step.
 I am here to guide, support and empower you.
 I hope to instill a sense of hope from the minute you meet me.